blink1073/specifications/source/server-selection/server-selection.rst

 .. _SERVER-11956: https://jira.mongodb.org/browse/SERVER-11956
 .. _SERVER-12273: https://jira.mongodb.org/browse/SERVER-12273

-Why change from mongos High Availablity (HA) to random selection?
+Why change from mongos High Availability (HA) to random selection?
 ---------------------------------------------------------------------

 Mongos HA has similar problems with pinning, in that one can wind up pinned